Stenway/RSV-Specification/README.md

 # Rows of String Values (RSV Data Format) Specification

-The RSV data format is a simple binary alternative to CSV.
+The RSV data file format is a simple binary alternative to CSV.
 This document describes the data structure behind RSV and defines the encoding used.
 If you want to watch an explanation video about RSV, you can watch the following YouTube video:
 [RSV - Rows of String Values - A Simple Binary Alternative to CSV](https://www.youtube.com/watch?v=tb_70o6ohMA)